konflux-ci/architecture/ADR/0010-namespace-metadata.md

 The following labels are used by required operators:

 - `argocd.argoproj.io/managed-by: gitops-service-argocd` is added by the GitOps Service, and is reconciled by the OpenShift GitOps operator.
-This label allows the Argo CD instance in the `gitops-service-argo` Namespace to deploy to any Namespace with this label.
+This label enables a (namespace-scoped) Argo CD instance in the `gitops-service-argo` Namespace to deploy to any Namespace with this label.

 ## Namespace annotations